Jcait/code-wars/8th-kyu/Convert_a_Boolean_to_a_String/README.md

 ```

-The above code checks if 'b' equals the boolean true and returns the string "true" but it currently wont return "false"
+The above code checks if 'b' equals the boolean true and returns the string "true," but it currently won't return "false."

 ```
 function booleanToString(b){